Dr Claudia Aradau

 - Critical methods in international relations

 - Data and digital devices

 Claudia’s current research develops three main themes.
-The first theme, Security’s unknowns, expands the concern with catastrophic futures in Politics of catastrophe: Genealogies of the unknown, to map different modes of non-knowledge and analyse how they are mobilised in future-oriented security practices.
-The second project develops a critique of contemporary security practices as they have become increasingly mediated through (big) data.
+The first theme, Security’s unknowns, expands the concern with catastrophic futures in Politics of catastrophe: Genealogies of the unknown, to analyse how unknowns are not just ‘tamed’ but also produced in security practices.
+The second project, Algorithmic Reason: The New Government of Self and Other develops an analysis of the transformations that (big) data and digital devices have entailed for how social and political problems are made knowable and governable through.
 This project is a collaboration with Dr Tobias Blanke from the Department of Digital Humanities.
 Thirdly, she is developing a programme on critical methods in security studies and international relations, taking forward work published in Critical security methods: New frameworks for analysis.